MrSamuelStreamer/RPGFantasyFlavourMod/README.md

 The release folder will only have the release one, renamed to `About.xml`.
 This allows you to have both the dev and release versions on your system without them interfering with each other.
 If you want to see the current unreleased version you will need to add the `.DEV` version of this mod rather than the normal one to your game.

-All of the magic that does this is in the main [csproj file](1.4/Source/RPGAdventureFlavourPack.csproj)
+All of the magic that does this is in the special [Files.csproj file](1.4/Source/Files.csproj)

 Only the mod owner can release so this is mostly for our own documentation but anyone can build it.
 If you have build issues please make a ticket here, or ask in `#rimworld-mod-making` on the official discord.